abbr/FormMailerService/README.md

 5. Create/Go to the folder where you want to install the application and  Run `npm install form-mailer-service`.
 The application will be download to subfolder *node_modules/form-mailer-service*.
 Move subfolder *form-mailer-service* to the final location and rename folder if need.
 6. `cd form-mailer-service` and run `node install`, followed by `bower install`
 7. Launch the application in development mode by running `grunt serve`.
 To launch in production mode, run `grunt serve:dist`.
 8. The launcher will open http://localhost:9000.
-Log in using admin as user name and password.
+Log in as admin/admin.
 9. To stop, enter Ctrl-C twice.
 12. Tweak [Configurations](#configurations)